sictweb/bti425-2020/notes/angular-intro.md

 ### Relevant history

-In September 2009 - approximately 8 years ago (as of late 2017) - Misko Hevery of Google introduced AngularJS to the world, as a personal "side project".
+In September 2009 - a long time ago in web years - Misko Hevery of Google introduced AngularJS to the world, as a personal "side project".
 At the time, Hevery was motivated by the need to make client-side Ajax development work better.

 > The original product name was *Angular*.
 > It started to become known as *AngularJS* sometime in late 2012 or early 2013.